 1. Implementation will be done without any of my resources’ involvement.

 You’ll need to have resources involved to make things a success for you.
 It’s true that some approaches can take more resources than others.
 With a cloud-based solution, internal IT resources won’t have to set up and maintain server-based infrastructure; however, they’ll need to be involved in setting up and maintaining integration between the ERP system and the cloud.
 Solution providers can deliver pre-configured solutions; but do you want to run your process by default, or do you want it to run based on how you do business?

 2. Invoices will just come in and I’ll never have to touch them.

 There are two sides to this coin.
 First, there is getting clean invoice data in for processing.
 This is certainly going to be a cleaner process by receiving true electronic invoice data from suppliers rather than having to extract data from paper or even emails.
 Second, once invoice data comes in, it still needs to be processed.
 Even if only 3-way matched PO invoices were processed, there would still likely be price and quantity discrepancies, or situations where the invoice preceded receipts in the system.
 Exceptions will occur and must be handled in the system – in advanced capture validation and workflow.

 3. End users could never do GL coding – AP has to do it.

 We hear AP organizations all the time say their end users could never correctly code non-PO invoices.
-Strong systems will provide shortcuts to end users to enable them to GL code – capabilities like commodity codes, templates of preferred codes to use, and the ability to import spreadsheets which contain the codes.
+Strong systems will provide shortcuts to end-users to enable them to GL code – capabilities like commodity codes, templates of preferred codes to use, and the ability to import spreadsheets that contain the codes.